 ROCK BOTTOM MOVEMENT

-Rock Bottom Movement is the Toronto-based home of choreographer Alyssa Martin's ironic absurdist dance works.
+Rock Bottom Movement is the Toronto-based home of choreographer Alyssa Martin's irreverent absurdist dance works.

 Rock Bottom Movement is an interdisciplinary performance company dedicated to blurring the boundaries of theatre and dance in pursuit of refreshingly approachable art.
 We believe in using any tools at our disposal, regardless of what form they belong to.
 We believe in utilizing rigorous structure to elicit the anarchy of surprise.
 To us, the nerve-wracking act of live performance